Interlace Project

 Classification of Projects, Initiatives, and Themes

-This project scratched the surface of a complete taxonomy and classification for DSI projects and their overarching Initiatives and Themes.
-Further research must be conducted to determine the list of existing and potential Initiatives that might belong to each Theme, as well as an evidence-driven determination of the names of the Themes themselves.
-Community attributes, including community types, groups, and identities could be defined more substantially to aid in their robust characterization and the resulting specificity of the platform’s information.
+Further research must be conducted to determine the list of existing and potential Initiatives that might belong to each Theme, as well as an evidence-driven determination of the names of the Themes and community attributes.

 Primary Research to Uncover Community Barriers

-Though this project addresses community involvement and initiation of DSI projects in general, more in-depth research into specific barriers and pain points might highlight the need for additional or changed features of the platform.
-Testing the prototype of the platform with users could also highlight usability concerns, barriers to adoption, gaps in functionality, preferences, and other feedback.
+More in-depth research is needed into specific barriers and pain points of community members to highlight usability concerns, barriers to adoption, gaps in functionality, preferences, and other feedback.

 Intersection with Agency-Outcome-Structure Model